SebastianBach/full-stack/README.md

 * A command-line tool to process the contents of a given file with the function.
 * A static library that encapsulates the function.
 * A unit test for this static library.
+* A example project for this static library.
 * A C++ QT5 UI application based on the static library.
 * A *Conan 2* package containing the static library.
 * A test for this *Conan* package.